VC444/art-ai/README.md

 ## Backend

 This uses a combination of vercel server functions and supabase edge functions.
 The image transformation happens inside a supabase edge function.
+Once the image is ready, an email is sent to the user through Resend - https://resend.com/emails.